Los Angeles mayor touts major drops in crime in 2018

 LOS ANGELES (AP) — Crime is down in every category in Los Angeles and homicides are at their second lowest in more than 50 years, the city’s mayor and police chief announced Monday.

-At 259, homicides in the nation’s second-largest city fell 8.2 percent in 2018, while rapes were down 12.4 percent, gang crimes decreased by 8 percent and property crime went down 2 percent, Mayor Eric Garcetti said at a news conference .
+At 259, homicides in the nation’s second-largest city fell 8.2 percent last year, while rapes were down 12.4 percent, gang crimes decreased by 8 percent and property crime went down 2 percent, Mayor Eric Garcetti said at a news conference .

 “It’s pretty remarkable,” said Garcetti, a Democrat who is considering running for president.